Careers at IFPI

 • Understanding of and experience analysing iOS and Android app package formats.

-• Keen interest in technology, social media, gaming, and the music industry.
+• Interest in technology and the music industry.

 How to apply